numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 is the following.

-We first fix a reference algorithm :math:`\mathcal{A}` which we run on a problem of interest (i.e. on a 3-tuple of parameterized function, dimension, and instance) and for which we record runtimes to reach given target values :math:`\mathcal{I}^{\rm target} = \{ I^{\rm target}_1, \ldots, I^{\rm target}_{|\mathcal{I}^{\rm target}|} \}` (with :math:`I^{\rm target}_i` > :math:`I^{\rm target}_j` for all :math:`i<j`)
-as in the fixed-target approach described above.
+We first fix a reference algorithm :math:`\mathcal{A}` which we run on a problem of interest (i.e. on a 4-tuple of parameterized function, dimension, instance, and quality indicator) and for which we record runtimes to reach given quality indicator target values :math:`\mathcal{I}^{\rm target} = \{ I^{\rm target}_1, \ldots, I^{\rm target}_{|\mathcal{I}^{\rm target}|} \}` (with :math:`I^{\rm target}_i` > :math:`I^{\rm target}_j` for all :math:`i<j`) as in the fixed-target approach described above.
 The chosen reference